LimePoint/opschain-docs/docs/getting-started/README.md

 #### Configure a default project

 OpsChain allows you to configure environment variables that will supply default values to the CLI.
-As the remainder of this guide utilises the `web` project, lets configure it as the default for our current session:
+As the remainder of this guide utilises the `web` project, let's configure it as the default for our current session:

 ```bash
 export opschain_projectCode=web